 It was here on Melville Point that the early residents of Tomakin located their cemetry.
-The first person buried there was a nine year old boy, John Phillip Jennings.
+The first person buried here was a nine year old boy, John Phillip Jennings.
 He was buried in 1887.
+The large crowd, member for Eden-which included the Monaro Jim Snow, the